nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `search [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TELEGRAM_USERNAME] [r/ROLE]…​`

-<Br>For each field, you can either specify multiple keywords _or_ multiple partial keywords
+<Br>For each field, you can either specify multiple keywords _or_ multiple partial keywords.
+<Br>Persons whose name that match at least one of the keywords or contains ALL the partial keywords will be returned.
 <Br>For example:
 - `search n/Alex Yeoh` will return all persons whose name matches `Alex Yeoh` OR persons whose name contains `"Alex"`or `"Yeoh"`